How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 How much do Filipino CPAs earn working with US companies?

-Do I need a US CPA to get hired by US companies as a Filipino accountant?
+Do I need a US CPA to get hired by US companies?

-A US CPA is the strongest single credential for US-facing accounting roles, but it is not always required.
-Many Filipino professionals with a Philippine CPA, ACCA, or CMA credential – combined with demonstrated US GAAP experience and prior US client work – are successfully placed in Senior Accountant, Accounting Manager, and Controller roles.
-The practical question is whether your credentials and experience together demonstrate GAAP fluency to a US employer's satisfaction.
-US CPA holders simply have a faster path to that satisfaction.
+It's the strongest single credential but not always required.
+Many Filipino professionals with a Philippine CPA, ACCA, or CMA – combined with documented US GAAP experience and prior US client work – are placed in Senior Accountant, Accounting Manager, and Controller roles.
+The question is whether your credentials and experience together demonstrate GAAP fluency to a US employer's satisfaction.
+US CPA holders have a faster path to that, but it's not the only path.

 What types of US companies hire Filipino accountants remotely?